Hartford Connecticut Salvation Army assistance programs.

 Housing assistance is available in Hartford.
 The Salvation Army runs the Marshall House, which is a local shelter in Hartford.
 It serves meals, provides clothing, and a place to sleep.
 Additional services are holistic and include prevention of future homelessness and response to issues surrounding poverty.
 Phone 860-543-8430.

 Other rental type resources include The Homeless Prevention and Housing 1st Program.
 Together these may offer case management services and limited financial assistance to those facing eviction and/or at risk of homelessness.
 The Salvation Army has a goal of stabilizing housing and helping people develop greater powers of self-sufficiency.
+They can also refer families to rent assistance programs in Hartford.

 Health care and medical assistance programs can include free prescription medication assistance or vouchers for the uninsured and needy.
 Families can receive information on free clinics and other critical health care needs.